 So grab a bowl of popcorn and get ready!
 In no particular order from bad to worst mom.
 I make my three lists:

 Director: Frank Perry

 Starring: Faye Dunaway, Diana Scarwid, Steve Forrest

 Why did I pick this one?
 Well the mother is a perfectionist to an extreme.
-You have to be if you are a top Hollywood star, but at the expense of motherhood.
-She is constantly unaware that she is not fit to be a mom and yet she insists of being a mom to a child.
+You have to be if you are a top Hollywood star but at the expense of motherhood.
+She is constantly unaware that she is not fit to be a mom and yet she insists on being a mom to a child.
 It’s really a sad story actually.
-She had a successful career but unsuccessful relationships with her love ones including herself.
+She had a successful career but unsuccessful relationships with her loved ones including herself.
 We all know she can’t remain on top forever.
 Youth and beauty eventually fade and soon she is no longer wanted.
 Like a product, Hollywood throws away the old for something new and fresh.
 It’s no surprise, for decades, the film industry has been largely dominated by men.
 So I sympathize with the protagonist and want to see her rise to the top even though I know she was clearly mad.
-Great career woman, but terrible mom.
+Great career woman, but a terrible mom.
 Seems like the film was arguing that you can’t be good at both.